-I teach Principles of Management and Human Resources Management classes at Atlanta Tech.
-Both classes are awesome because my students are constantly letting me know how they have applied what they learned in class.
+I teach Principles of Management, Human Resources Management, and Business Ethics classes at Atlanta Tech.
+The classes are awesome because my students are constantly letting me know how they have applied what they learned in class.
 As the weeks progress, they can assess the companies and managers where they currently work, or where they used to work.
 They also begin to see the type of manager and leader that THEY are, they learn more about their personalities, and how they can enhance their strengths and turn their weaknesses into positive placeholders (not fixating on them trying to fix them, but also not allowing them to be the glaring ‘red flag’).

 I work to help them see the importance of embracing the unknowns of change, making significant contributions to and through their organizations, and being highly engaged workers.
 Most of my students desire to have a managerial position or own their company.
 They find out early on that I don’t do “easy A” classes, and that management issues don’t have quick fix solutions like you see on television.
 It doesn’t take long before they are hooked.
 I love seeing them each week.
 I love seeing students rushing in excited to learn something new and excited to test things out at work.

 I previously co-taught a class with Dr. Sam Cherribi, on Economic Development in Africa (EDIA).
 I love watching the growth of the students.
 It is important to me that we break down stereotypes, propaganda and misinformation, and get students to see through multiple lenses, not just their own.
 It’s also important that they see and understand that there is no one-size-fits-all approach when it comes to development, especially in Africa.